perfalcon/RoboND-FollowMe-Project/writeup.md

 Achieve the Accuracy of .40:

-Created FCNN by adjusting the hyper paramters ( epochs, batches, steps for epoch, validations for epoch) Get the data(images) for training and validation from the simulator with and without the hero.
+Created FCNN by adjusting the hyper paramters ( epochs, batches, steps for epoch, validations for epoch)

+  Get the data(images) for training and validation from the simulator with and without the hero.
   Train the Model on AWS udacity's ami.
   Verify the final score for accuracy
   Running the model in the simulator to follow the hero.

 Follow Me in Simulator
 ![follow me](https://github.com/perfalcon/RoboND-FollowMe-Project/blob/master/images/follow-me-sim.PNG)

+## Data:
+Used the data provided by the udacity and gather some more data from simulator with following aspects:
+  1) Following the hero in dense crowd
+  2) Patroling only on hero
+  3) Quad on standard patrol

+## Model